 - Now that we have reached this far, we need to assess the garment for it’s stretch factor.
 To do this, you need to understand the amount your fabric stretches by.

 - Take the tee, fold the front section over to create a fold line and then place two pins, 10cm or 5inches apart.

 - Using a ruler to measure, slowly and gently stretch the pins apart, to see how far the knit will stretch.
 If it stretched to 13cm, it has a stretch ratio of 30%.
-(If this doesn’t make sense, check out lesson 4 of my free email course Pattern Making Basics.)
+(If this doesn’t make sense, check out lesson 4 of my text based course Pattern Making Basics.)

 - Make a note of this on the pattern – that it is designed to be used with knit fabrics with a stretch ratio of ‘x’ amount.

 - Finally, trace off the sections, add seam allowance and toile up the pattern to check the fit.
 You’re then ready to get really creative with it!

 If you haven’t already done so, and are keen to develop pattern making skills, why not sign up for my text based course on Pattern Making Basics?
 You can then join the Facebook Group to post your homework and chat with the other students!
 Boom shackalacka! 🙂